froboy/yusaopeny_docs/content/en/docs/development/Fonts.md

 ![Custom_Font|690x156, 100%](../../assets/Custom_Font.png)

 - Your site should now use the Cachet font in headers and other areas.
-Usage is dependent on the Y USA Open Y theme you choose.
+Usage is dependent on the YMCA Website Services theme you choose.

-This content was originally [published on the Y USA Open Y Message Board](https://community.openymca.org/t/using-the-latest-2020-cachet-web-fonts-on-your-open-y-or-virtual-y-site/894).
+This content was originally [published on the YMCA Website Services Message Board](https://community.openymca.org/t/using-the-latest-2020-cachet-web-fonts-on-your-open-y-or-virtual-y-site/894).